Paws, Before You Jump To Judge

 “You, my friend, are way too big for keyholes.
 To know you is to stay long enough to see the soft paws, the brave heart, the gentle thoughts, the frizzy fur… and that honey-craving soul.

-You’re not a page-turner, Pooh, but a slow-read book.
+You’re not a page-turner, Bumble, but a slow-read book.

 But a smile tugged at his mouth.